What is the role of a Fracture Liaison Service (FLS)?

 Fracture Liaison Services

-A Fracture Liaison Service (FLS) is a system aiming to ensure that fracture risk assessment, and treatment where appropriate, is delivered to all patients with fragility fractures.
+A Fracture Liaison Service (FLS) is a system aiming to ensure that fracture risk assessment (and treatment where appropriate) is delivered to all patients with fragility fractures.
 An FLS usually comprises a dedicated case worker (often a Clinical Nurse Specialist) who works to pre-agreed protocols to case-find and assess fracture patients.
-An FLS can be based in primary or secondary care and requires support from a medically qualified practitioner, be they a GP with specialist interest or a hospital doctor with expertise in fragility fracture prevention.
-In 2010, 37% of localities in England, Wales and Northern Ireland had an FLS whilst Scotland has almost universal access.
+An FLS can be based in Primary or Secondary Care and requires support from a medically qualified practitioner, be they a GP with specialist interest or a hospital doctor with expertise in fragility fracture prevention.
+In 2010, 37% of localities in England, Wales and Northern Ireland had an FLS, whilst Scotland has almost universal coverage.

 Where an FLS is already in place, this service will help to support practices to achieve the quality of care required to meet osteoporosis Quality and Outcomes Framework indicators.

-The NOS has FLS Clinical Standards provide the core standards that every FLS should meet to ensure that correct identification, investigation, information, intervention and integration with primary care are achieved, within a framework of quality, to the long-term benefit of fracture patients - the 5IQ approach.
+The NOS has FLS Clinical Standards that provide the core standards that every FLS should meet to ensure that correct identification, investigation, information, intervention and integration with Primary Care are achieved, within a framework of quality, to the long-term benefit of fracture patients – the 5IQ approach.

-By adopting these standards, evidence-based best practice can be replicated effectively across the UK to reduce the burden of fractures while improving outcomes for patients and ensuring appropriate use of NHS resources.
+By adopting these standards, evidence-based best practice can be replicated effectively across the UK to reduce the burden of fractures while improving outcomes for patients and ensuring appropriate use of National Health Service (NHS) resources.